Matilop15/Matilop15/README.md

 #### 🤩 Holberton School final project:
   - https://ahorrapp.me
-  - The project is about a web scraping and price comparison.
+  - The project is about a web scraping for supermarket and product price comparison.

 #### 😎 A proyect in JavaScript:
   - https://matilop15.github.io/Platzi_JavaScript_Practical_Course/index.html